Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Security Architecture of Cellular Networks

 The current AKA procedure deeply relies on the MME in central cloud, the backhaul latency in network attachment and mobility management can become a bottleneck for the quality of MEC services.
 When data congestions occur in the core network, this delay will significantly increase, and may violate the service latency requirement, especially for some ultra-reliable and ultra-low-latency emergency communication applications~\cite{metis2015updated}.

-Additionally, the emerging concept of ``5G Islands'' \cite{han2018island,kochems2018ammcoa} might be expected to serve a group of devices in the same area autonomously and central-cloud-independently.
-On one hand, 5G Islands can be created in a scheduled manner to serve public events with requirement of dense MEC traffic but little dependency on core network functions (such like soccer games), or to maintain MEC services with planned disconnection from the core network (such as a cruise ship equipped with a sensor network).
-On the other hand, they can be also created in unexpected situations where the backhaul connection becomes seriously limited or even unavailable.
-Typical cases of this kind include cyber-attacks and extreme disasters that can cause tremendous damage to the network infrastructure (such like fires, explosions, earthquakes etc.).
-No matter if scheduled or unscheduled, in these 5G Islands, a basic set of network functionalities will be provided, regardless of the backhaul connection status.
+Additionally, the emerging concept of ``5G Islands'' \cite{han2018island,kochems2018ammcoa} might be expected to autonomously provide local devices with central-cloud-independent MEC services.
+On one hand, 5G Islands can be created in a scheduled manner to serve public events with dense requirement of local MEC traffic, or to maintain MEC services with planned disconnection from the core network.
+On the other hand, they can be also created upon unexpected demand, so as to provide temporary local MEC services for an improved network resilience against cyber-attacks and extreme disasters (such like fires, explosions, earthquakes etc.) that can cause infrastructural malfunctions .
 This concept is novel, but the development of its elements has already been launched.
-For example, \cite{simsek2017flexibility} discusses how 5G networks will be able to support highly autonomous and smart decision making capabilities at various layers of the network, including the physical and media access control layers.
-Network architectures~\cite{yang2016autonomous,jeon2017distributed} were proposed where MMEs autonomously perform UE management in a distributed manner as autonomous distributed MMEs.
-In this field, distributed edge security methods shall be developed to cope with non-static and unreliable backhaul connections.
+For example, \cite{simsek2017flexibility} discusses how 5G networks will be able to support highly autonomous and smart decision making capabilities at various layers of the network.
+Network architectures~\cite{yang2016autonomous,jeon2017distributed} were proposed where MMEs autonomously perform UE management in a distributed manner.
+In this field, distributed \change{and decentralized} edge security methods shall be developed to cope with non-static and unreliable backhaul connections.
 More specifically, the AKA procedures are expected to be decentralized at the network edge, and to provide stable quality of service of MEC in the 5G.

+Aiming at a decentralized security approach for reliable MEC, there are two key challenges to overcome: \begin{itemize} \item In the architectural perspective, a novel network architecture is needed to enable a flexible and secure migration of AAA functions between the central cloud and edge clouds in virtualized 5G networks. \item In the operations perspective, it is critical to keep the extra operations cost generated by the decentralization and migration of AAA functions on a reasonable level. \end{itemize}